 Cromwell Valley Park is located less than three miles from the heart of Towson in northeast Baltimore County.
 This pastoral valley combines three working farms to preserve a mixture of woodlands, pastures, cultivated fields, meadows, historic structures, springs and streams.
 The park is designed for families and school groups to learn about productive, sustainable agriculture as well as nature programming throughout the year.
 Call the park office for more information at 410-887-2503.

-Robert E. Lee Park is a 415 acre park that surrounds Lake Roland.
+Lake Roland is a 450 acre park in northern Baltimore County.
 The park is a multi-faceted facility with multiple trails, nature and environmental programs, a dog park, pavilion and waterfront activities such as canoeing and kayaking for all to enjoy.
 It also offers the opportunity for users to enjoy the rare plant life that exists only in the serpentine barrens.

 The Courthouse has been in existence for almost 150 years, but the “new” courthouse garden wasn't established until 1988.
 Previously, the courthouse garden consisted of an expansive flat lawn, a few trees, some shrubbery, which was trimmed up like large half spheres at the corners of the building and a nice wrought iron fence to neatly contain everything.
 Find out how the garden has changed.

 On those hot steamy Maryland summer days you don't need to drive all the way to the ocean.
-Head to the cool waters of Rocky Point Park or Oregon Ridge Beach.
-Admission is affordable and they're just minutes away.
+Head to the cool waters of Rocky Point Park and Beach.
+Admission is affordable and just minutes away.

 2200 Rocky Point Road (21221)